koka-lang/libmprompt/README.md

   Backtraces in Visual Studio (and `windbg`) work well but sometimes the debugger stops a backtrace too soon when libmprompt is unable to put a gstack at a lower address than its parent.

-- Use `mp_backtrace` to capture backtraces in the program.

 ## Libmprompt